Cold War-2018

 What a powerful and tragic event he faced, and he brilliantly transplants this into his film.

-The boys initially dislike one another but slowly forge a powerful bond when they are immersed in playing a game of treasure hunt together.
+The boys initially dislike one another but slowly forge a powerful bond as they immerse themselves in a treasure hunt together.
 Julien soon discovers that Bonnet is Jewish, and the school is protecting him from capture.

-The film is divided into two main stories, the troubled relationship and subsequent friendship between Julien and Bonnet, the revelation that Bonnet is Jewish, and the benevolence of the school officials to the plight of Jews.
+The film is divided into two main stories: the troubled relationship and subsequent friendship between Julien and Bonnet, and the revelation that Bonnet is Jewish and the benevolence of the school officials toward the plight of Jews.

-The latter gives Au Revoir Les Enfantes a socially relevant angle as the audience begins to care deeply about Bonnet and the other Jewish boys yearning for education and freedom.
+The latter gives Au Revoir Les Enfantes a socially relevant angle, as the audience begins to care deeply about Bonnet and the other Jewish boys who yearn for education and freedom.

 Their innocence and confusion over being hated are effective and painful to watch.